stevenaeola/gitpitch/prog/js_intro_node/README.md

 - Variables can be GET-encoded
 - In REST APIs they are often included in the URL directly (without question marks)
 - E.g. use [twitter API](https://developer.twitter.com/en/docs/api-reference-index)
-- We want to use routing to pick bits out of the URL for this in nodeks
+- We want to use routing to pick bits out of the URL for this in nodejs
 - There is a commonly used package called [express](http://expressjs.com/)

-# Installing modules
+# npm packages

 - npm is your friend
 - Dependencies are stored in package.json